Andreasshajijacob/Learn-C/README.md

 - **_Step 2	If you want run turbo c++ on full screen simply click on button "Run Turbo C++"_**
 - **_Step 3	"OR" If you not want full screen mode uncheck the "Full screen mode" check box and click on button "Start Turbo C++"_**

+## How to write a C++ :

+- **_Step 1 Create a main program file.
+The main file must include a function called main().
+This is where execution of the program begins.
+From here, you should be calling functions, instantiating classes, etc. Other files of your application as well as libraries can be included into this file._**
+- **_Step 2 Begin writing your program.
+Insert your code or the program that you need to build (see below for a few examples).
+Learn the syntax, semantics, Object-Oriented Programming paradigms, data striations, algorithm designs such as linked lists, priority queues, etc. C++ is not an easy language to program in, but doing so teaches you the fundamentals that extend to all programming languages._**
+- **_Step 3 Insert comments in your code.
+Explain what your functions do and what variables are for.
+Choose clear names for variables and functions.
+Capitalize the names of global variables.
+In general: make sure that anyone reading your code can understand it._**
+- **_Step 4 Use proper indenting in your code._**
+- **_Step 5 Compile your code with g++ main.cpp_**
+- **_Step 6 Run your program by typing:./a.out_**
+ > **_Example_**